BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through more than 4500 construction, architectural, and engineering related expert designations, the Spring Mills, Pennsylvania Construction Expert Directory delivers a wide range of trial support and consulting services to legal professionals and construction practice groups concerned with construction defect and claims matters.
-BHA provides construction related consulting and expert witness support services to the building industry's most recognizable companies, insurers, risk managers, and a variety of municipalities.
-Employing in house assets which comprise construction delay claims experts, registered design professionals, professional engineers, and credentailed construction consultants, the firm brings national experience and local capabilities to Spring Mills and the surrounding areas.
+Drawing from more than four thousand construction, architectural, and engineering related expert designations, the Spring Mills, Pennsylvania Construction Expert Directory provides a streamlined multi-disciplinary expert retention and support solution to legal professionals and construction practice groups seeking effective resolution of construction defect and claims litigation.
+BHA provides construction claims investigation and expert services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+Utilizing in house resources which comprise licensed architects, registered professional engineers, ASPE certified professional estimators, ICC Certified inspection and testing professionals, the organization brings national experience and local capabilities to Spring Mills and the surrounding areas.

 Construction Expert Witness News & Info